shesek/spark-wallet/README.md

 ## Tor Onion Hidden Service

 To start Spark as a Tor hidden service (v3), set `--onion`.
-Tor data files will be saved to `./spark-tor` (can be overriden with `--onion-path`).

 Spark comes bundled with Tor (via [granax](https://github.com/bookchin/granax));
-You don't have to pre-install anything for this to work.
+you don't have to pre-install anything for this to work.

 Running Spark as a Tor hidden service has the following benefits: